What is Palliative Care?

 Your Palliative Care Team

-At MedStar Southern Maryland Hospital Center, the Palliative Care Team includes Director of Palliative Care, Alvin Reaves, III, MD, FACP, FAAHPM, social worker Zoe Plaugher, and Nurse Practitioner Sherri Hayes.
+At MedStar Southern Maryland Hospital Center, the Palliative Care Team includes Director of Palliative Care, Kristin Forner, MD, physician Hayda Perdue, MD, social worker Zoe Plaugher, SW, Nurse Practitioner Linda Ukeje, NP, and chaplain Dawn Barnes.
 Together, they are responsible for managing the care a patient receives to ensure their case is treated in a unique way determined by each individual patient.
 The team incorporates multiple disciplines as they help review the medical condition of the patient, set treatment goals, provide the family with support, and resolve conflicts.
 The team also works with both in-patient consultants and outside agencies, such as hospice, to coordinate the best care for each patient.

 The Value of Palliative Care